niqodea/meerkat/README.md

 * A fetcher to get your data
 * A stringifier function to convert your items to human-readable text

-The module automatically handles everything else with sensible defaults.
+The module automatically handles everything else with sensible default implementations.

 ### Terminal Controls